Morning-Train/wp-enqueue/README.md

 # WP Enqueue

 For easy script and style enqueueing in WordPress.
-With Laravel Mix Manifest support!
+With Laravel Mix Manifest and WP-Scripts asset file support!

 ## Table of Contents